-We see run-out, decaying, junk cars in front yards, in fields, tow yards, auto auctions back yards, junkyards, and dump areas.
+We see run-out, decaying junk cars in front yards, fields, tow yards, auto auction backyards, junkyards, and dump areas.
 Set World Update Reviews aside for this purpose.
-Hawaii, the Big Island, we saw areas where the cars were just piled up.
-Well on an island it is a big problem because as the population expands so do the cars and if people buy new cars what about all the old ones?
+We saw areas where the cars were just piled up in Hawaii, the Big Island.
+Well, on an island, it is a big problem because as the population expands, so do cars, and if people buy new cars, what about all the old ones?
 Well, they pile up, and then what do you do?
-It costs money to ship cars off the island, so you trade in your old car and let the dealership deal with it, but he doesn’t want it either.
+Shipping cars off the island cost money, so you trade in your old car and let the dealership deal with it, but he doesn’t want it either.